Silvanet Wildfire Sensors (Gen 2)

 Ingres protection: Ingress protection of the housing is IP67.
 This means the housing is completely protected against dust and is watertight.

-The gas sensor detects CO (Carbon Monoxide), H2, (Hydrogen) and VOC (Volatile Organic Compounds).
-It measures the environment's temperature, humidity and air pressure.
-It also monitors the microclimate of the forest by reading the following environmental values:
+The gas sensor detects the presence of CO (Carbon Monoxide), H2, (Hydrogen), VOCs (Volatile Organic Compounds) and VSCs (Volatile Sulfur Compounds).
+It detects VOC and VSC compounds at <20 ppm.
+It monitors the microclimate of the forest by providing measurements under the following conditions:

-• Air pressure: 300hPa to 11000 hPa
+Air pressure: 300hPa to 1100 hPa

-• Humidity: 0% to 100%
+Humidity: 0% to 100%

-• Temperature: -40°C to 85°C
+Temperature: -40°C to 85°C

 The Silvanet Wildfire Sensor includes a 60 mm x 60 mm solar cell on its front housing.
 It continuously generates energy during the daytime and recharges the device with sufficient power for the next 24 hours.
 After sunset, it begins to discharge until sunrise.
 After sunrise, it begins to recharge to 100% within about an hour.